mieweb/docs/content/functions/injury-care/adding-accommodations.md

 ![](../adding-accommodations.assets/60fe94f482735f12c70217185ae1effa.png)

-## Adding a New Accommodation while in Encounter-Quick List Method
+## Adding a New Accommodation While in Encounter-Quick List Method

 Using the side quick list method, the user can have the side quicklist open and add an accommodation by using the **+** icon.